csci450-comparch/assg03/README.md

 The basic `ld` instruction calculates an address that is an offset from the current `RPC` and transfers the data it finds in that address into a destination register.
 Uncomment the task5 tests and start with the `ld` instruction.

+To implement this function you have to perform the following steps:

+1. You need to calculate the address in memory to load.
+The low 9 bits are a pcoffset, so you need to use your `PCOFF9()` macro to extract those, and add that to the current value of the `RPC` program counter register.
+2. The address you calculated by adding some offset to the program counter is the location in memory to read from, so you will need to use your `mem_read()` function.
+3. The value that is read from memory should be stored in the indicated destination register for this instruction, so you need your `DR` macro to save the value into the correct `reg[]`.

-To implement, use the `PCOFF9()` macro that you implemented before to interpret the 9 least significant bits as an offset.
-You will add these to the current `RPC` register.
-As we have seen before, both the offset is treated as a twos-complement signed number.
-Your `PCOFF9()` macro actually should already be performing sign extension.
-So you can just add this value (using `+` operator) to the current `RPC` to calculate the address to load from.
-Don't forget also that for `ld` the status flags should be updated by the value that is loaded into the destination register.
-Implement this function so that it passes the unit tests for the `ld` operator.
+Don't forget also that for `ld` the status flags should be updated by the value that is loaded into the destination register, so you will again be calling the `update_flags()` at the end of this function.

 ### ldi - Load indirect